Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 • A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence.
 For compelling reasons, the Chair may reschedule the hearing.

-• Notification that the parties may have the assistance of an Advisor of their choosing at the hearing and will be required to have one present for any questions they may desire to ask.
-The party must notify the Title IX Coordinator if they do not have an Advisor, and the college will appoint one.
+• Notification that the parties may have the assistance of an Advisor at the hearing and will be required to have one present for any questions they may desire to ask.
+The party must notify the Title IX Coordinator if they do not have an Advisor, and the College will appoint one.
 Each party must have an Advisor present.
 There are no exceptions.

 • The parties may not introduce individuals or information at the hearing that was not previously introduced to or interviewed by the Investigator and assessed for relevance to be included in the Investigation Report and accompanying materials.

-• The Chair will answer all questions of procedure.
-Anyone appearing at the hearing to provide information will respond to questions on their own behalf.
+The Chair will answer all questions of procedure.
+Any witness appearing at the hearing to provide information will respond to questions on their own behalf.

 Notice of The Outcome

-Using the deliberation statement, the Title IX Coordinator will work with the Chair to prepare a Notice of Outcome.
-The Title IX Coordinator will then share the letter, including the final determination, rationale, and any applicable sanction(s) with the parties and their Advisors within one business day of receiving the Community Standards Board deliberation statement.
+For cases involving student respondents,the Title IX Coordinator will work with the Chare to prepare a Notice of Outcome using the Community Standards Board’s deliberation statement.
+The Title IX Coordinator will then share the Notice of Outcome, including the final determination, rationale, and any applicable sanction(s) with the parties and their Advisors within one business day of receiving the Community Standards Board deliberation statement.

 • The Notice of Outcome will be shared with the parties simultaneously.
 Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official college records, or emailed to the parties’ College-issued email or otherwise approved account.
 Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.